goutamsaums/mlsi-summer-internship-2026/MAGNET_Reproduction_BRCA_BLCA_OV/README.md

 ## Assignment

 **Aim:**
-Download and run the official MAGNET code on all three datasets and check whether the reproduced accuracy values are close to the values reported in the MAGNET paper.
+Download and run the official MAGNET code on all three datasets and check whether the reproduced accuracy values are close to the values reported in Table 1 of the MAGNET paper.

 ## Steps Followed